scottfr/SystemsBook/11 Models Test/ModelsTest.md

 The goal is to have the incremental step change as small as possible without using too much computer memory and processing time.
 When computers were first used for calculus they did not have sufficient memory and processing speed to use extremely small incremental step change values.

-Open the "Time Settings" diaglog box.
+Open the "Time Settings" dialog box.
 The simulation start and length are for you to decide how long to run your simulation.
 Then there is the "Simulation Time Step".
 First, the units for this are NOT time.
 Using the word "time" here is a misnomer.
 "Time Step" means the change in value of the horizontal axis (or x-axis) as the value of the vertical axis changes.

 In calculus this value is used to calculate an exact answer by taking the limit as the change in the horizontal axis value approaches zero.
 OK, that was complex, here is what you need to know: